zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/initial-setup/initial-setup.md

 - Improve operations and customer experience with enhanced business insight
 - Minimize overhead on - source systems to maintain high performance

-Oracle GoldenGate Classic provides optimized and high performance delivery.
+Oracle GoldenGate Microservices provides optimized and high performance delivery.

-Oracle GoldenGate Classic real-time data streaming platform also allows customers to keep their data reservoirs up to date with their production systems.
+Oracle GoldenGate Microservices real-time data streaming platform also allows customers to keep their data reservoirs up to date with their production systems.

 ### Prerequisites
 This lab assumes you have: